 Here is a link to his website: www.juanmperez.com

-Lori will be discussing how to make your manuscript jump out of the sluch pile.
+Lori discussed how to make your manuscript jump out of the slush pile.